michael-steinert/FullStackSpringReactAngular2023/backend/README.md

 - JPA is a Java Specification that provides a Set of Interfaces and Annotations for mapping Java Objects to relational Databases
 - JPA provides a high-level, Object-relational Mapping (ORM) API that allows Developers to interact with a Database using Java Objects.
 With JPA, Developers can define Mappings between Java Classes and Database Tables, and can perform CRUD (Create, Read, Update, Delete) Operations on those Objects using a simple API
 - JPA also supports advanced Features such as Lazy Loading, Caching, and Transactions, making it a powerful and flexible Tool for working with Relational Databases in Java Applications.
-In addition, JPA is Database-agnostic, which means that it can be used with any Relational Database that has a JDBC (Java Database Connectivity) Driver
+In addition, JPA is Database-agnostic, which means that it can be used with any Relational Database that has a Jdbc (Java Database Connectivity) Driver

 #### PSQL Commands